 - Ease of finding employment – Ecuador is best suited to people with specialist skills and/or who work for a big international company.
 Otherwise, jobs are not overly plentiful and often tend to go to locals first.

-- Security concerns – the bigger cities, including the capital Quito, still have some issues around personal security including street robbery and assault.
+- Security concerns – The bigger cities, including the capital Quito, still have some issues around personal security including street robbery and assault.

 Canada is another consistently popular choice for American expats to move to from USA.
 It ranks very highly for quality of life, safety, health and environment – and it has a stable political landscape.

 Some of the key advantages when moving from USA to Canada include:

-- Universal healthcare – the healthcare system in Canada is world-famous and a definite draw for American expats.
+- Universal healthcare – The healthcare system in Canada is world-famous and a definite draw for American expats.

 When weighing up both the pros and cons of moving your family to Canada from the USA, it’s worth noting that:

-- The cost of living is high in the major cities such as Toronto and Vancouver.
+- Cost of living – The cost of living is high in the major cities such as Toronto and Vancouver.

 After the Americas, Europe is the next most popular destination for US expats.
 The jewel in Europe’s crown is sunny Portugal where the cost of living is among the lowest in Western Europe.
 With the average expat salary being around $102,669 USD, there is bound to be money left over for enjoying the good life, so it’s proven itself as one of the best countries for American expats to move to.